Gallup Poll: Donald Trump Approval Rating Drops To Lowest Point In Months

 According to a Gallup poll released on Wednesday, President Donald Trump’s approval rating has dropped to its lowest point in months.

-Only 39 percent of respondents said that they approve of the president’s job performance, which marked the first time his approval rating dropped below 40 percent since October last year.
+Only 39 percent of respondents said that they approve of the president’s job performance, which marked the first time his approval rating dropped below 40 percent since October of last year.
 Trump’s popularity has decreased among all party groups.
 Only five percent of Democrats and 39 percent of independents said that they approve of his job performance.

 Notably, the commander-in-chief appears to have lost ground among Republicans as well.
 The poll recorded a drop of seven percentage points among GOP voters.
 Eighty-five percent of Republicans said that they approve of Trump’s performance in office, in the lowest rating since September 2018.